How to Export File to Excel in .NET 6

 Package Manager Console tab

 Alternatively, the package 'IronXL' can be searched and installed using the NuGet Package Manager.
-This will list all the NuGet packages related to IronXL, and then select the required package to download.
+This will list all the NuGet packages related to IronXL, and then you can select the required package to download.

 Search and install the IronXL package in NuGet Package Manager UI

-The created Form has added a 'Save As' dialog box which allows to save the generated IronXL images to the selected location.
+The created Form has added a 'Save As' dialog box which allows saving the generated IronXL images to the selected location.

 Exporting data to Excel format can be easily done using IronXL as well as exporting data into various file types, such as XLS, XLSX, CSV, JSON, and XML, using IronXL.